Need help to write a letter of demand :

 - Cease and desist from continuing an act.
 Such as defaming the sender.

 If the receiver complies with the demands in the LOD, the matter is usually put to rest.
-However, there are instances where the sender has no other options but to pursue the matter in court, due to the fact that the receiver is unresponsive or in contesting the demands and claims in the LOD.
+However, there are instances where the sender has no other options but to pursue the matter in court.
+This is due to the fact that the receiver is unresponsive or in contesting the demands and claims in the LOD.

 Today, we will not be diving into the nitty-gritty of pursuing a matter in court.
 Instead, we will be looking at why sometimes it is better to settle a matter by way of LOD and how to draft a LOD.